A B2B Nurture Campaign Guide – With Examples

 • 79% of B2B marketers have not established lead scoring.
 (Source: MarketingSherpa)

-As you can see if you don’t have a solid lead nurturing strategy in place, you are going to miss out on sales.
+As you can see, if you don’t have a solid lead nurturing strategy in place, you are going to miss out on sales.

 It’s not just about lead generation, but rather consistent engagement that will move the prospect to buy.

-What should your strategy entail?
+What should your lead nurture process be?

 1. Always define your target market

-At Salesbread, we always make sure to build an ideal list of targets.
+At SalesBread, we always make sure to build an ideal list of targets.
 We do this by looking at patterns of previous prospects who have purchased the service or product within the past 6 months.

 By looking at common attributes of buyers, you will be able to build the right list of prospects, therefore ensuring sales.